our vision

 That’s just one example.
 But imagine the possibilities: more scholarships, funds that care for our environment, support for nonprofits already doing good work here.
 The list is as fantastic as your imagination.

-In addition, CCCF will provide leadership and expertise to address other community issues and serve as a knowledge resource for nonprofit, civic, government and philanthropic organizations.
+CCCF will provide leadership and expertise to address other community issues and serve as a knowledge resource for nonprofit, civic, government and philanthropic organizations.
 We have an untapped bank of intellectual property in our retiree population here in Chaffee County.
 The foundation will help link those who have expertise and experience to those who need information and assistance.

 Working closely with community leaders, CCCF’s Board of Directors and Advisory Board will develop a broad perspective of Chaffee County.
 With this in-depth understanding, CCCF will be alert to emerging needs in order to respond quickly and effectively.
 CCCF will convene groups including donors, nonprofit leaders, and elected officials to work together on community problem-solving.